ckan/ckan/doc/maintaining/datastore.rst

 Advanced Filters
 ================

-CKAN 2.12 and later supports advanced filters: range filter operations and nested AND and OR conditions.
+CKAN 2.12 and later support advanced filters: range filter operations and nested AND and OR conditions.

 Ranges can be specified using filter operations ``lt``, ``lte``, ``gt`` or ``gte``::